dataobservatory-eu/ccsi/content/post/2021-06-03-iotables-release/index.md

 authors: ["Daniel Antal"]

-tags: ["open data", "open science", "iotables", "economic impact analysis", "environmental impact analysis"]
+tags: ["Open data", "Open science", "iotables", "Economic impact analysis", "Environmental impact analysis"]

 summary: "rOpenGov, Reprex, and other open collaboration partners teamed up to build on our expertise of open source statistical software development further: we want to create a technologically and financially feasible data-as-service to put our reproducible research products into wider user for the business analyst, scientific researcher and evidence-based policy design communities.
 Our new release will help with automated economic impact and environmental impact analysis."